AdobeDocs/analytics-learn.en/help/integrations/ad-cloud/create-analytics-site-journey-profiles.md

 # Create Analytics Site Journey Profiles

-How to use Adobe Analytics to create robust site retargeting pools for Advertising Cloud remarketing.
+How to use Adobe Analytics to create robust site re-targeting pools for Advertising Cloud remarketing.

 >[!VIDEO](https://video.tv.adobe.com/v/35116/?quality=12&learn=on)